arne-schroppe/dash/README.md

 add-first-three ls =
   match ls with
     [first, second, third | rest] -> (first + second + third, rest)
-    _ -> :error "Not the kind of list we expected" end
+    _ -> :error "Not the kind of list we were expecting" end
 ```